KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/28-forge-alchemical-furnace.md

 **Core Glyphic Sequence:**
 `📐 → ▲ → ◲ → ∴`
-*(The architect of order applies the fire of transformation, leading to deconstruction and a supernal synthesis.)*
+*(The Architect of Order applies the Fire of Transformation, leading to Deconstruction and a Supernal Synthesis.)*

 ---